UWCS/rs118/src/raytracer.md

 ### Task 6.3

 Taking 100 samples of each pixels is probably making your renderer start to chug again.
 If it's really taking too long, try dropping the number of samples, but we can add a progress bar as a nice little touch to help us see how long its got left.
-We're going to use another crate: [`indicatif`](https://docs.rs/indicatif/latest/indicatif/).
+We're going to use another crate: [`indicatif`](https://crates.io/crates/indicatif/0.16.2) (0.16 is required for the below styling to work, 0.17 changes syntax).

 Indicatif works by binding a progress bar to iterators, and then shows a progress bar in the console as the iterator progresses.
 Have a read over the docs and examples to get an example of how it works.